Larry Sanger: Other projects

-Larry Sanger has been involved with several other online encyclopedia projects.
+Sanger has been involved with several other online encyclopedia projects.
 In 2005, he joined the Digital Universe Foundation as Director of Distributed Content Programs.
 He was a key organizer of the Digital Universe Encyclopedia web project that was launched in early 2006.
 The Digital Universe encyclopedia recruited recognized experts to write articles and to check user-submitted articles for accuracy.
-The first part of the project was the expert-written-and-edited Encyclopedia of Earth.
+The first part of the project was the expert-written and -edited Encyclopedia of Earth.
 Sanger later felt the pace of content production at the Foundation was too slow for him; he proposed open content to help speed development but the proposal was rejected.

 Sanger has worked at the WatchKnowLearn project, a non-profit organization that focuses on educating young children using videos and other media on the web.
 It is funded by grants, philanthropists, and the Community Foundation of Northwest Mississippi.
 Sanger headed the development of WatchKnowLearn from 2008 to 2010.
 It consists of a repository of educational videos for kindergarten to the 12th grade.
 In February 2013, it ranked as the top search result among educational videos on Google's search engine and attracted over six million page views each month.
 In 2010 and 2011, he continued developing a web-based reading-tutorial application for beginning readers, which was launched as Reading Bear in 2012.
 It uses the principles of phonics and multimedia presentations such as videos, PowerPoint presentations, and ebooks to teach pronunciation to children.
 It also aims to teach the meaning and context of each word.